Applications now open

 The residency will give each artist the chance to work towards an exhibition at Out of the Blue Drill Hall, presenting work-in-progress alongside finished pieces.

 For full details, please view the PDF below.

-Artists-in-residence will be chosen a panel of 3 Blueprint staff and 3 young people.
-Decisions will be communicated by Friday 1st October.
+Artists-in-residence will be chosen a panel of Blueprint staff, trainees and young people.
+Decisions will be communicated by Friday 28th October.